AtheraSage/.github/profile/README.md

 # AtheraSage™

-AtheraSage™ is a modular AI platform for building emotionally intelligent, privacy-first assistants—powered entirely by local large language models.
-At its core is the AI Personality Skins™ (APS) system: modular overlays that shape how your assistant listens, responds, and behaves.
+AtheraSage™ is a modular AI platform for building emotionally intelligent, privacy-first companions.
+At its core are the AI Personality Skins™ (APS), modular overlays that shape how your companion listens, responds, and behaves.
 Each skin is inspired by distinct philosophies or communication styles and is opt-in, locally hosted, and deeply customizable.
 APS lets users define the tone, ethical lens, and personality of their AI—without altering its underlying intelligence.
-Fully open-source and cloud-free, AtheraSage puts autonomy, expression, and privacy back in your hands.

 Use cases may include: